 There is nothing mysterious about pharma CI.
 Rather, CI is based on factual, valuable information gathered from trusted industry sources, and analyzed by highly competent and insightful pharmaceutical industry professionals.

 Competitive Intelligence is not Google/search engine research, espionage, or pharma market research

 While pharma market research may provide valuable information, it is not CI.
 Although exhaustive research may include price analysis, SWOT analysis, location analysis reports, brand valuations, web survey analysis, trend analysis, and more, such research does not qualify as pharma CI or true corporate intelligence.

 Competitive Intelligence Definition for the Pharma Industry

-The Pennside definition of pharma CI (competitive intelligence), which we apply to every pharmaceutical and biotechnology CI engagement, is as follows:
+The Pennside definition of pharma CI (competitive intelligence), which we apply to every pharmaceutical and biotechnology CI consulting engagement, is as follows:

 "Competitive Intelligence for the pharma and biotech industry is a systematic process for the legal and ethical collection, objective analysis, and controlled dissemination of actionable intelligence to decision-makers about their competitors’ objectives, strategies, assumptions, and capabilities." ~ Pennside Partners Ltd.